 End your introduction with a thesis statement, which is a transition between the intro and body.

 The body paragraphs are essential to an essay, as breathing is to living beings.
 These paragraphs unveil important information and address several questions.

 The concluding paragraph summarizes the overall essay and main points.
-Also, end the essay with your opinion about the original text whether or not it was effective.
+Also, end the essay with your opinion about the original text, whether or not it was effective.

-This was just to give you an overview about the rhetorical analysis essay outline and what goes into it.
+This was just to give you an overview of the rhetorical analysis essay outline and what goes into it.
 For a more in-depth idea, check out our blog for writing a rhetorical analysis essay outline.